First Steps

 SUDDEN DEATH

-If someone dies suddenly or tragically, the coroner will become involved and the deceased will be removed from the place of death by the coroners contractor to the Northern Ireland Regional Forensic Mortuary located at the Royal Victoria Hospital where an examination of the deceased may be carried out to determine the cause of death.
+If someone dies suddenly, tragically or when a doctor cannot issue a Medical Certificate of the Cause of Death.
+(MCCD), the coroner will become involved and the deceased will be removed from the place of death by the coroners contractor to the Northern Ireland Regional Forensic Mortuary located at the Royal Victoria Hospital where a post-mortem examination of the deceased may be carried out to determine the cause of death.
 Any time after the death, contact Mallon Brothers Funeral Directors who as your chosen Funeral Director will explain to you the process when involving the Coroner.
 In this situation the funeral could be slightly delayed due to the need for a post-mortem examination to be carried out.
+In these circumstances the Coroner's Office will produce a certificate once the Coroner has determined the cause of death.
+This will be sent by the Coroner's Office to the Registrar's Office .
+We as the nominated funeral director will receive a Coroners Cremation or Burial Order in order to start the funeral arrangements.

 DEATH ABROAD